National GeographicBronwyn Agrios, Fellow, National Geographic

 Dr. Har-Noy graduated summa cum laude from Rice University and received a Ph.D in Electrical Engineering with research in image processing from UC-San Diego.

-Virgin OrbitDan Hart, CEO, Virgin Orbit
+Virgin OrbitDan Hart, President and CEO, Virgin Orbit

 Over the course of his career, Dan has served in senior leadership roles across a wide range of aerospace programs, spanning human spaceflight, satellite development, launch, and missile defense and running through all phases of the aerospace product life cycle, from research and development through design, production, and space-flight operations.